GabsVentorim/Java_Object_orientated/README.md

 Click [here](https://chestnut-dove-901.notion.site/Java-459842475d434f92b93ccb6263a071da) to see all my notes in Notion :)

-In this repository i put some of the exercises i did during the course
+I am also adding put some of the exercises I did during the course